en flag +1 214 306 68 37

 Valuable insights with big data

-Here’s an example: your super-cool big data analytics looks at what item pairs people buy (say, a needle and thread) solely based on your historical data about customer behavior.
-Meanwhile, on Instagram, a certain soccer player posts his new look, and the two characteristic things he’s wearing are white Nike sneakers and a beige cap.
-He looks good in them, and people who see that want to look this way too.
+Here’s an example of how the lack of proper analytics tools can prevent businesses from driving game-changing insights.
+Your big data analytics looks at what item pairs people buy, solely based on historical data about customer behavior.
+Meanwhile, on Instagram, a certain soccer player posts his new look in white Nike sneakers and a beige cap.
+He looks good in them, and people want to look this way too.
 Thus, they rush to buy a similar pair of sneakers and a similar cap.
-But in your store, you have only the sneakers.
+But your store has run out of beige caps, and you have only the sneakers.
 As a result, you lose revenue and maybe some loyal customers.
+Meanwhile, your competitor’s analytics picked up on the emerging trends just in time.
+So, the competing shop has both items and even offers a 15% discount if you buy both.

 Solution:

-The idea here is that you need to create a proper system of factors and data sources, whose analysis will bring the needed insights, and ensure that nothing falls out of scope.
+The idea here is that you need to create a proper system of factors and data sources that need to be taken into account by the big data analytics engine.
 Such a system should often include external sources, even if it may be difficult to obtain and analyze external data.

 The most typical feature of big data is its dramatic ability to grow.
 And one of the most serious challenges of big data is associated exactly with this.

 Your solution’s design may be thought through and adjusted to upscaling with no extra efforts.
-But the real problem isn’t the actual process of introducing new processing and storing capacities.
+But the real concerns are not about introducing new processing and storing capacities.
 It lies in the complexity of scaling up so, that your system’s performance doesn’t decline, and you stay within budget.
+If your system can’t be adapted to data growth without major rework, you’ll have to face repeated investments and downtimes.
+Here, you can see how ScienceSoft helped a US retailer accommodate big data growth and achieve 100x faster data processing without disrupting business operations.

 Solution: